Skip to content

 Starting your puppy on the right diet is important.
 Where possible, you should use the same food as the dog breeder to prevent an upset tummy.
 If you want to change the dog food, you need to change it slowly by adding small amounts of the new food to the original food.

-As your puppy grows, make sure you change from puppy food to adult dog food.
+As your Jack Russell grows, make sure you change from puppy food to adult dog food.
 Tailoring their diet helps to make sure your dog is getting the correct nutrients for their age.
 It’s easy for them to become overweight so you’ll need to know how much to feed a Jack Russell.
 Puppies should be fed three or four times a day, but as they get older, you should only feed them once or twice a day.

 Grooming